Navigation

 Feedback can take many forms and may not always mean extensive written comments for individual children.
 For example, whole-class feedback or quizzes marked automatically via digital platforms are also valid and effective methods, amongst many others.
 Our approach to feeding back on pupil work is as follows:

-• Teachers are able to provide verbal feedback every day in Teams sessions, as they would do to a whole class in school.
-Pupils will receive written feedback on work as it is submitted via email.
+• Teachers are able to provide verbal feedback every day in live sessions, as they would do to a whole class in school.
+Pupils may receive written feedback on work as it is submitted via email.

 • If individual children require further intervention, individual telephone calls or Teams sessions will be arranged as necessary.